-would be completely suppressed by free-free absorption (FFA).
+In this triple system, two colliding-wind regions are active: between components Aa and Ab, and between components A and B, respectively.
+Given the size of the orbit of the AaAb binary, it is very likely that any putative synchrotron emission from there would be completely suppressed by free-free absorption (FFA).
 However, the synchrotron emission that is measured certainly comes from the wide orbit, in agreement with the light curve obtained by Blomme et al. (2007).
-On the basis of the ephemeris published by Le Bouquin et al. (2017) for the wide orbit, the orbital phase of our EVN measurement is $\phi = 0.52$ .
+On the basis of the ephemeris published by Le Bouquin et al. (2017) for the wide orbit, the orbital phase of our EVN measurement is $\phi = 0.52$.
 Our observation thus occurred very close to apastron.
-Not counting the effect of FFA, one expect the synchrotron emission to be at minimum at apastron.
+Not counting the effect of FFA, we would expect the synchrotron emission to be at minimum at apastron.
 The reason is twofold.
 First, the local magnetic field in the emission region (of stellar origin) decreases as the distance between the stars increases (Usov & Melrose 1992).
 Second, when the separation is longer the density of the colliding flows is lower, very likely leading to a drop in the injection rate of particles into the DSA process.
-One can thus expect our measurement to be at the minimum of the light curve.
-This is indeed confirmed when checking the light curve published by Blomme et al. (2007), that presents a minimum compatible with an expected time of apastron passage.
+We can thus expect our measurement to be at the minimum of the light curve.
+This is indeed confirmed when checking the light curve published by Blomme et al. (2007), which presents a minimum compatible with an expected time of apastron passage.
 As a result, the flux density from the synchrotron emission region at any other orbital phase should be greater than our 2019 measurement.

 Our radio data alone are not enough to determine the position of the stars relative to that of the detected source.
-However, one can discuss some expectations based on the wind parameters of the two components.
+However, we can discuss some expectations based on the wind parameters of the two components.
 According to Le Bouquin et al. (2017), the projected semi-major axis of the 21-yr orbit is about 18.15 mas.
-With an eccentricity of 0.443, this leads to a stellar separation at apastron of about 26 mas, with a line of centers very close to the East-West direction.
-Based on the wind parameters quoted in Table 3, the wind momentum rate ratio ( $\eta = \dot{M}B v{\infty,B} \dot{M}A^{-1} v{\infty,A}^{-1}$ ) is about 0.38.
+With an eccentricity of 0.443, this leads to a stellar separation at apastron of about 26 mas, with a line of centers very close to the east-westerly direction.
+Based on the wind parameters quoted in Table 2, the wind momentum rate ratio ($\eta = \dot{M}{\rm B} \, v{\infty,B} \, \dot{M}{\rm A}^{-1} \, v{\infty,A}^{-1}$) is about 0.38.
 This leads to an angular separation between the wind collision and component A (resp.
 B) of about 10 mas (resp.
 16 mas).
-These numbers are a bit below and above the East-West width of the synthesized beam (12 mas), respectively.
-In Fig. 1 (left), this translates into a potential position component A a bit beyond the left (East) limit of the second contour of the radio source, and component B should be a bit further on the right (West) of the source.
-However, we recommend some caution as these considerations are based on assumed wind parameters and not on a direct astrometric determination of the position of the stars.
+These numbers are a bit below and above the east-west